gliang/dliang.io/_posts/2025-04-05-Would-You-Persist-After-Hundreds-Of-Rejections.md

 ---
 title: Would You Persist After 100+ Rejections?
-From Rejection to Revolution: Melanie Perkins and the Canva Story
+From Rejection to Revolution - Melanie Perkins and the Canva Story
 date: 2025-04-05
 ---